MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/directlake-overview.md

 ---
-title: Learn about Direct Lake in Power BI
+title: Learn about Direct Lake in Power BI and Microsoft Fabric
-description: Describes using Direct Lake to analyze very large datasets in Power BI.
+description: Describes using Direct Lake to analyze very large datasets in Power BI and Microsoft Fabric.
 author: minewiskan
 ms.author: owend
 ms.reviewer: ''